How to stop feeling bloated all the time

 In this article:

-Although it's hard to assess the exact prevalence of bloating, the condition is certainly commonplace.
-Many people experience bloating after a big weekend of eating, such as over the festive period, and the gassiness will eventually dissipate by itself.
-In these cases, there is little to worry about, beyond being temporarily unable to zip up your favourite jeans.
+Although it's hard to assess the extent of bloating, the condition is certainly commonplace.
+You might feel bloated after a big weekend of eating - such as over the festive period - and the gassiness will eventually ease by itself.
+In these cases.
+There is little to worry about, beyond being temporarily unable to zip up your jeans.

-However, if your bloating is more than an occasional inconvenience, it may be worth exploring further.
-As Akbar explains, regular or consistent bloating can be extremely debilitating.
+Akbar advises that if your bloating is more than an occasional inconvenience, it may be worth exploring further, as regular or consistent bloating can be debilitating.

 Continue reading below